-We recognize the bill may need some additional work to ensure it accomplishes its goal.
-But as this legislation restores due process and allows innocent Rhode Islanders to retain their belongings without the unfair burdens that a civil forfeiture process imposes on them, the ACLU urges the committee to address this important issue.
+We recognize the bill is extremely detailed and contains some provisions that do not appear to belong in the legislation, and therefore will need some additional work to ensure it accomplishes its goal.
+But as this legislation commendably seeks to restore due process and allow innocent Rhode Islanders to retain their belongings without the unfair burdens that a civil forfeiture process imposes on them, the ACLU urges the committee to address this important issue.